mk20661/WorryFreeLink/README.md

 ## Benefits

-1. **Simple and Intuitive Operation**: Change and send status updates with a single press of a button.☑️
+1. **Simple and Intuitive Operation**: Change and send status updates with a single press of a button. ☑️

-2. **Large, Eye-Catching Red Button**: Highly visible and engaging for users of all ages.☑️
+2. **Large, Eye-Catching Red Button**: Highly visible and engaging for users of all ages. ☑️

-3. **LED Light Indicators**: Flashing LEDs make it easy to see and recognize status changes.☑️
+3. **LED Light Indicators**: Flashing LEDs make it easy to see and recognize status changes. ☑️

-4. **Real-Time Status Updates and Interaction**: Ensures instant and seamless communication.☑️
+4. **Real-Time Status Updates and Interaction**: Ensures instant and seamless communication. ☑️

-5. **Elegant Design**: Attractive appearance that also serves as a decorative piece☑️
+5. **Elegant Design**: Attractive appearance that also serves as a decorative piece. ☑️

 ## Getting Started